Szwochm/OSCP-Prep/eCCPT Networking/README.md

 ## 11/12/2022
 ## Poisining and Exploit with Responder Lab

-MultiRelay uses Runas.exe to run commands as user, and Svc.exe to create a service for the command.
-If you try to use x86 on x64 or vice versa you will have problems...
+!!!MultiRelay uses Runas.exe to run commands as user, and Svc.exe to create a service for the command.
+If you try to use x86 on x64 or vice versa you will have problems...!!!

 Create x86 binaries like this